 DIGITAL COMMUNICATIONS CAREER BIO

-Her digital communications career was born during her tenure at the Hamilton Securities Group, Inc., a mission-driven investment bank and financial software firm that represented the Federal Housing Administration and launched a data servicing startup in public housing in Washington, DC.
+Ananda’s digital communications career was born during her tenure at the Hamilton Securities Group, Inc., a mission-driven investment bank and financial software firm in the mid 90s.
+Hamilton represented the Federal Housing Administration and launched a data servicing startup in public housing in Washington, DC.
 While at Hamilton, she spearheaded the design and implementation of the firm’s intellectual property protection and contracts administration programs for Internet products and services.
 Her expertise in these areas allowed her to serve as a team member on community venture capital transactions in underserved communities.
 She also built, maintained, and conducted team trainings on intellectual property, Internet promotions, and privacy.

 Also, she worked as the Knowledge Manager for e.villages, Hamilton’s data servicing startup in public housing.
 In this role, she created, curated, and maintained content for an intranet which housed information, resources, tools, and best practices on community development, economic self-sufficiency, employment, financial literacy, housing, life skills management, micro-enterprises, and welfare reform.

 Her Hamilton experience launched her career as a business consultant who conducted trademark searches, prepared copyright registration and domain reservation applications, and provided legal disclaimer language for websites, products, and services.
 It laid the foundation for her work as an online columnist for the women’s channel on NetNoir.com, a multimedia services company and website that focused on African American culture and lifestyle.
 She later tapped into her content creation skills to create blogs, podcasts, social media marketing strategies, and videos to market her art, books, coaching practice, and reiki and yoga services.